 Types of Jobs

 If you’re looking for work that mixes routine with a strong team vibe, Smart and Final has some promising job options.
-You’ll find everything from running the register and stocking shelves to managing entire departments or working behind the scenes at the company’s headquarters.
-Whether you’re just starting out or want something more full-time, these roles are a great place to get your foot in the door.
+These roles are a great option to get your foot in the door.

 1. Cashier